XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 # Capacity Planning

-Even the most minimally functional `rippled` server must contain the latest completed Ledgers to submit transactions to the network and verify the integrity of the XRP Ledger.
+Even the most minimally functional `rippled` server must contain the most recently validated Ledger versions to submit transactions to the network and verify the integrity of the XRP Ledger.
 Beyond these, consider the following server requirements:

 - Handling ever-increasing transaction volume
 - Servicing transaction reporting information to clients
 - Maintaining varying amounts of historical data

-Planning for the server resources required to run `rippled` relies on understanding the impact of two factors:
+Capacity planning for `rippled` involves two factors:

 - The [configuration settings](#configuration-settings) that affect resource utilization
-- The commodity [network and hardware](#network-and-hardware) requirements to achieve scalable architecture with consistent performance across the XRP Ledger Network
+- The [network and hardware] (#network and hardware) requirements to achieve consistent, good performance across the XRP Ledger network

 ## Configuration Settings